PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   begin/size remapping with copy-on-write for shared constants, stops unrelated source consumers from entering the closure, and preserves the original public NCHW contract through the common terminal adapter.
+- the latest checkpoint moves the unary/Split/Concat compatibility island to the same indexed owner under a separate root plan, proves every Split branch and the one external branch, restricts the layout-only Reshape bypass to a true singleton channel, and preserves either a public or intermediate NCHW Concat contract as one revalidated transaction.

 The extraction preserves the ordered source-rewrite behavior.
 Layout evidence continues to mutate only the per-run CF/NHWC sets; repair context maps remain